jordandivyansh/animated-template/readme.md

 Description

-- Tailwind CSS Starter Kit used
+- Tailwind CSS Starter Kit used from creative tim